evank21/hello-task-manager/README.md

 # Hello

-Hello is a general kanban-style board for task management.
-Once done, might repurpose this as a interview process organizer or something else.
+Hello is a general purpose kanban-style board for task management built in Typescript using Context API, useReducer and Immer for state management.

 ### `npm start`